 When it goes wrong, it’s because of either dishonesty or a lack of transparency.
 If I get paid for a good review, but I pretend that it’s genuine, I’m abusing my position as an influencer.
 And if I, the company, pay someone to lie on my behalf, I’m not doing responsible digital marketing anymore.

 Authenticity refers just as much to the reality and honesty behind the content as to the personal presentation for which it’s become a byword.

 Storytelling in Content Marketing

-LIke with Authenticity, Storytelling is another way of connecting with an audience, but where Authenticity talks about the reality of an experience, Storytelling is a way of using experience to demonstrate a brand or an experience impressionistically.
+Like Authenticity, Storytelling is another way of connecting with an audience.
+Still, where Authenticity talks about the reality of an experience, Storytelling is a way of using experience to demonstrate a brand or an experience impressionistically.
 In media, it might be the “show, don’t tell” approach.